 lithium battery storage

 Weve all been there: the jobs done, the tools warm, and you toss it on the shelf with the battery still snug in place.
 No harm, right?
 Oris that battery quietly draining away like a leaky faucet you didnt notice?
+The truth is, lithium battery storage plays a big role in battery life and tool safety

 Before your next project starts with a dead tool and a lot of regret, lets clear up the mystery: should you really remove the battery when you're not using your power tools?
-Lets dig in
+Lets dig in.

 Why Is It Important to Remove the Battery When Not In Use